masteranson/masteranson.github.io/Molecular-Dynamics.markdown

 One of the biggest discoveries from this computational study was it how we were able to visualize thermodynamic properties that is not very well defined in such a simulation environment.
 We were able to elucidate an evaporation process that is very difficult to replicate in physical experiments.
-As shown in the figure below, a pressure gradient across the interfacial boundary relaxes as net evaporation flux approaches zero.
+As shown in the figure below, a pressure gradient across the interfacial boundary relaxes as net evaporation flux approaches zero.<br />

 <br />